 Florida State vs. Tennessee Women's Basketball Predictions & Picks - November 9

-Thursday's contest features the Florida State Seminoles (1-0) and the Tennessee Volunteers (1-0) squaring off at Donald L. Tucker Civic Center in what should be a close matchup, with a projected 81-78 victory for Florida State according to our computer prediction.
+Thursday's game that pits the Florida State Seminoles (1-0) against the Tennessee Volunteers (1-0) at Donald L. Tucker Civic Center is expected to be a competitive matchup based on our computer prediction, which projects a final score of 81-78 in favor of Florida State.
 Game time is at 6:00 PM ET on November 9.

-The Seminoles won their most recent outing 99-63 against Charleston Southern on Monday.

-The Seminoles enter this game after a 99-63 win against Charleston Southern on Monday.
-The Volunteers enter this matchup after a 93-64 victory against Florida A&M on Tuesday.
-O'Mariah Gordon totaled 21 points, one rebound and six assists for the Seminoles.
-Karoline Striplin scored a team-high 20 points for the Volunteers in the win.
+The Seminoles head into this contest following a 99-63 win against Charleston Southern on Monday.

 Catch college basketball action all season long on Fubo!